Bronte, Texas: Government and infrastructure

 The Coke County Juvenile Justice Center, located in unincorporated Coke County, south of Bronte, was a 200-bed secure facility operated by the GEO Group (formerly Wackenhut Corrections Corp.) and contracted by the Texas Youth Commission (TYC).
 Originally designed for girls, it was changed into an all-boy facility in 1998.
 In 2007, after the TYC inspected the facility, it moved the roughly 200 youth it contracted to the center out of the Coke County facility and caused it to close.
 During the life of the Coke County facility, Wackenhut received criticism from the media for how it operated the center.
 Coke County officials criticized the closing, saying that the closing was politically motivated.

 Education

 The town is served by the Bronte Independent School District.
 The district provided educational services for the inmates at Coke County Juvenile Justice Center, and 21 district employees were based at the center.
 During that year, Alan Richey, the superintendent of Bronte ISD, estimated 40% of the enrollment in the school district consisted of children who were incarcerated in the center.
 The superintendent said the district lost $2 million in funding as a result of the closure of the juvenile facility.

+All of Coke County is in the service area of Howard County Junior College District.